 Its county buildings, churches, schools, hotels, stores, shops and residences cause it to rank among the first of its size in the state.
 The town is embowered with trees and aspect of the whole is that of a true, enterprising, progressive, permanent American city.”

-Diversification and expansion of Agriculture characterizes the 1890s with the building of Spreckels Sugar Refinery.
+Diversification and expansion of Agriculture occurred in the 1890s with the building of Spreckels Sugar Refinery.
 Concomitant commercial endeavors reflected these trends.

 Books and References